-MFM has also appointed Nikko under the Investment Management Agreement to provide sector related investment management services in respect of NZ fixed interest assets in the underlying investment funds that the Scheme invests into.
+MFM has also appointed Nikko (to be known as Amova Asset Management New Zealand Limited from 1 September 2025) under the Investment Management Agreement to provide sector related investment management services in respect of NZ fixed interest assets in the underlying investment funds that the Scheme invests into.

-See section 12 'Conflicts of interest' on page 34 for more information about how conflicts of interest may apply to our investment managers and how these are managed.
+• See section 12 Conflicts of interest on page 34 for more information about how conflicts of interest may apply to our investment managers and how these are managed.